From the Pews | Subtle Protest Undercuts LGBTQ Affirmation

 It is not happenstance or a coincidence that this service day is the same day as the Gay Pride Parade.
 This is purposeful planning.

 What do we do with this realization?
-What do we do when we find out that in the midst of a day of service is also an underlying protest against a community of people?
+What do we do when we find out that in the midst of a day of service is also an underlying protest against a

 This is the difficult work of seeking and searching for what it means to be a follower of Christ.